 From here, we could do an afternoon walk over to the actual ash crater rim, but none of us has any energy left for it.
-A little lie down and some hot tea sounds much more appealing.
+A little lie-down and some hot tea sound much more appealing.

 We’re now at over 18,700 feet, and each breath brings in barely half the amount of oxygen than our bodies are used to.
 At this point, we’re constantly exhausted.
 Our resting heart rates are elevated.
 We have nausea and headaches.